Defences for victims of domestic abuse who kill their abusers

 The project

-• consult with the public, criminal justice practitioners, academics, those who work with victims of domestic abuse, those who work with victims’ families, and parliamentarians;
+- consult with the public, criminal justice practitioners, academics, those who work with victims of domestic abuse, those who work with victims’ families, and parliamentarians;

-• consider evidence of public attitudes;
+- consider evidence of public attitudes;

-• reflect on evidence of individual cases including the sample of cases considered in the Wade review, relevant case files where available, empirical evidence on the functioning of individual defences, and qualitative evidence from those directly affected; and
+- reflect on evidence of individual cases including the sample of cases considered in the Wade review, relevant case files where available, empirical evidence on the functioning of individual defences, and qualitative evidence from those directly affected; and

-• draw on evidence from research and from the experiences of other jurisdictions in reforming their law.
+- draw on evidence from research and from the experiences of other jurisdictions in reforming their law.

-In this project we will consider the use of defences in domestic homicide in light of modern understandings of the effects of domestic abuse on victims.
+In this work we will consider the use of defences in domestic homicide in light of modern understandings of the effects of domestic abuse on victims.
 This will include consideration of the impact of different victims’ experience in this context, including but not limited to their culture, religion, sexuality, disability, and migrant status.
 For example, we will consider where relevant, the use of defences in domestic homicide in the context of so-called honour-based abuse.

-The terms of reference clarify that the project will consider the operation of the applicable rules of evidence, procedure, and ways that the defences are considered from the beginning of the police investigation up to and including at trial.
+The terms of reference clarify that we will consider the operation of the applicable rules of evidence, procedure, and ways that the defences are considered from the beginning of the police investigation up to and including at trial.
 This will include for example, disclosure of abuse during the criminal justice process, the use of expert evidence, and judicial directions.

 Next steps